Critic's Notebook

 Audio By Carbonatix

 Since Colorado passed Amendment 64 in November 2022, the state has become synonymous with a different type of Rocky Mountain high.
-The economic effects of legalized recreational marijuana have been many, with the green rush affecting seemingly every aspect of life in the Centennial State, including the music scene (see our list of 4/20 concerts here).
+The economic impact of legalised recreational marijuana has been myriad, with the green rush affecting seemingly every aspect of life in the Centennial State, including the music scene.

 While stoner and doom bands have always latched onto the weedian theme, there’s been a boom in the subgenre locally since 2012.
 On the eve of 4/20, a holiday that’s been celebrated in all its glory in Colorado well before it became legal to do so publicly (looking at you, Boulder), we’ve curated a list of Denver stoner bands to toke up to.